sahiliamsso/docs/source/index.md

 the client and server software;

-(4). oxd subscription revenue helps support this project, so you can see even more enhancements even faster!;
+(4). oxd subscription revenue helps support this project, so you can see even more enhancements even faster;

 (5).
 There are oxd libraries for Php, Python,
 Java, Node, Ruby, C#, Perl and Go;